-Originally, access to the public telecommunication networks over the local loop (subscriber line) was by analogue technology over twisted pair copper wires to support voice and low rate data (e.g. fax).
-Thanks to technological developments, those twisted pairs can now be used to carry digital signals (e.g. Integrated Services Digital Network, ISDN) or used for voiceband plus digital data as in the variants of Digital Subscriber Line (xDSL).
+Originally, access to the public telecommunication networks over the local loop (subscriber line) was by analogue technology over twisted pair copper wires to support voice and low rate data (e.g. fax) and later ISDN which enabled improved data rates and other digital services.
+Thanks to technological developments, those twisted pairs are now being used to carry digital signals as in the variants of Digital Subscriber Line (xDSL).

 Other technologies also offer the customer a telecommunications 'pipe' to and from the home.
 These include:

 - Broadband multimedia service over CATV (Cable Access Television)

 - Broadband over coaxial cable and optical fibre